emuell/afseq/docs/src/extras/generators.md

 Anonymous Lua functions, as used in patterns, are actually [closures](https://www.lua.org/pil/6.1.html).
 They keep a record of their environment, so all (up)values which are declared outside of the anonymous function are accessible from within the function itself.

-We can use this in afseq scripts to keep track of a pattern's *global* or *local* state.
+We can use this in pattrns scripts to keep track of a pattern's *global* or *local* state.

 ### Runtime

 To better understand how local and global states are relevant here, we first need to understand how patterns are evaluated.

-Let's say we're in a DAW that supports afseq.
+Let's say we're in a DAW that supports pattrns.
 This DAW triggers your pattern script when a single note is triggered.
 If we now want to allow polyphonic playback of scripts, only *one script instance* is actually created *per instrument or track*.
 So a *single script* will be *triggered multiple times* with multiple notes.

 This means that all notes triggered by the DAW will share the same global state within a pattern script.
 But this also means that in order to create local states for each individual note trigger, you'll need to keep track of a local state somehow.